explosion/spacy-loggers/README.md

 using the [ClearML](https://www.clear.ml/) tool.
 To use this logger, ClearML should be installed and you should have initialized (using the command above).
 The logger will send all the gathered information to your ClearML server, either [the hosted free tier](https://app.clear.ml) or the open source [self-hosted server](https://github.com/allegroai/clearml-server).
-This logger captures all the following information (all visible in the web UI):
+This logger captures the following information, all of which is visible in the ClearML web UI:

-- The full spaCy config file contents
+- The full spaCy config file contents.
 - Code information such as git repository, commit ID and uncommitted changes.
-- Full console output
+- Full console output.
-- Miscellaneous info such as time, python version and hardware information
+- Miscellaneous info such as time, python version and hardware information.
 - Output scalars:
     - The final score is logged under the scalar `score`.
-    - Individual component scores are grouped together on one scalar plot, use the web UI to filter.
+    - Individual component scores are grouped together on one scalar plot (filterable using the web UI).
     - Loss values of different components are logged with the `loss_` prefix.

-Then optionally, depending on the setting below, the following can be captured:
+In addition to the above, the following artifacts can also be optionally captured:

-- Best model directory (zipped)
+- Best model directory (zipped).
-- Latest model directory (zipped)
+- Latest model directory (zipped).
-- Dataset used to train (will be versioned using ClearML Data and linked to under Configuration -> User Properties)
+- Dataset used to train.
+	- Versioned using ClearML Data and linked to under Configuration -> User Properties on the web UI.

-**Note** that by default, the full (interpolated) [training config](https://spacy.io/usage/training#config) is sent over to MLflow.
+**Note** that by default, the full (interpolated) [training config](https://spacy.io/usage/training#config) is sent over to ClearML.
 If you prefer to **exclude certain information** such as path names, you can list those fields in "dot notation" in the `remove_config_values` parameter.
 These fields will then be removed from the config before uploading, but will otherwise remain in the config file stored